The mandatory standard prescribes requirements for the design, construction and warning information for aquatic toys.

-This mandatory standard applies to flotation and aquatic toys that are:
+The mandatory standard applies to aquatic toys that are designed:

 - inflatable novelty shapes

 - inflatable toy boats for shallow water